 - More precision – longer cannulas can go to harder to reach spaces of the lips, without additional pokes to the lips..
 The blunt tips do not snag or pierce soft tissue and vessels within the lips, which are a risk with sharper needles.
 To get the same precision with needles, more entry points are needed.

 Needles can still be used in combination with blunt cannulas when needed in individual cases to get the best possible results in lip volumizing.

 Restylane and Restylane-L – Restylane are Dr. Prasad’s preferred fillers over the years as they are softer hyaluronic acid fillers.
 The only difference between these two fillers is the addition of lidocaine in Restylane-L as a mild anesthetic for more patient comfort, although Dr. Prasad normally uses an injectable anesthetic during lip filler treatment.
 Results last about 6 months

 Restylane Silk – is the first FDA-approved filler specifically for use in the lips, and the surrounding areas and surrounding wrinkles around the mouth (AKA smoker’s lines or perioral rhytids).
 Restylane Silk is also a softer hyaluronic acid filler, with added lidocaine to reduce pain during the procedure.
 Results last about 6 months.

 Juvederm Ultra XC – a popular, long-lasting, yet soft hyaluronic acid filler for the lips.
 Dr. Prasad uses Juvederm Ultra XC to add body to the lips.Results last up to 9 months.

 Juvederm Volbella – a newer hyaluronic acid filler also for lips.
-Volbella is a slightly thicker filler which Dr. Prasad feels is best used for finer points such as vertical lines surrounding the lips.
+Volbella is a slightly thicker filler which Dr. Prasad feels is best used for finer points such as vertical lines around the mouth.
 Volbella lasts from 6 months up to a year.